MicrosoftDocs/VBA-Docs/api/Excel.WorksheetFunction.ChiTest.md

 ## Remarks

 **ChiTest** returns the value from the chi-squared (χ2) distribution for the statistic and the appropriate degrees of freedom.
-You can use χ2 tests to determine whether hypothesized results are verified by an experiment.
+Use χ2 tests to determine whether hypothesized results are verified by an experiment.

 If actual_range and expected_range have a different number of data points, **ChiTest** returns the #N/A error value.